Varikelavarun369/Human-Scream-Detection-System/README.md

 6.If the score does not exceed the threshold, no alert is generated.

-7.(You may adjust the threshold value to suit your application's sensitivity or reduce false positives as needed.)
+7.You may adjust the threshold value to suit your application's sensitivity or reduce false positives as needed.

 <br>